SEBBA-ANSSAR/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is to Write a script that prints the absolute path name of the current working directory.
+Display the contents list of your current directory